urmisen/OOP_Data_Structure_and_Algorithm/SQL/Danny Ma's 8 Week SQL Challenge/Case Study #1 - Danny's Diner/README.md

 ## License

-All code in this repository is copyright 2020.
+All code in this repository is copyright 2023.
 All Rights Reserved.

 Licensed under the MIT License.
 You may not use this file except in compliance with the License.
 Use and/or modification of this code outside of this repository must reference:

-© Case Study #1 - Danny's Diner
+© Case Study #1 - Danny's Diner (Author for this Solutions: Urmi Sen)

 ## Conclusion:
 If you like this repository and please put a star.
 This will keep me motivated to work more on these.